-ART AND DESIGN - Component 4: Coursework Assignment Coursework Assessment Summary Form IGCSE 2012 Please read the instructions printed overleaf and the General Coursework Regulations before completing this form.
-Centre Centre June/November 2 0 1 Syllabus Code Syllabus Centre Centre June/Nover mber 2 0 1 96 Syllabus Co ode Syllabus - co AO1 Gathering, recording, research and investigation AO2 Exploration and development of ideas AO3 Organisation and relationships of visual and/or other AO4 Selection and control of materials, media and processes AO5 Personal vision and presentation Total Mark Internally Moderated Mark (max 100) (for Centres with more than Candidate Group/ forms one teaching Number Candid ate Na me Set (max 20) (max 20) (max 20) (max 20) (max 20) (max 100) group)

-Name of teacher completing this form Signature Date Name of internal moderator Signature Date
+www.
+Papa Cambridge.com Please read the instructions printed overleaf and the General Coursework Regulations before completing this form.
+Centre Centre June/November Syllabus Code Syllabus AO1 AO2 AO3 A04 A05 Total Mark Gathering, Exploration Organisation Selection Moderated Personal recording, and and and control Mark vision and research and development relationships of materials. (max 100) presentation of visual media and (for Centres investigation of ideas and/or other with more than processes Candidate Group/ forms one teaching Number Candidate Name Set (max 20) (max 20) (max 20) (max 20) (max 20) (max 100) group) Name of teacher completing this form Signature Date Name of internal moderator Signature Date